-32 Id. at 197-198.
+circumscribed" power of condemnation, and noted in its decision the protections afforded to property owners in the Texas Constitution, namely the need for adequate compensation to be provided, and that land condemnation may not be for private use.
+32 As is customary in the U.S. judicial system, the court then referred the matter back to the Texas district court with this guidance for a full hearing.
+After hearings at the district and intermediary appeals courts, the parties sought further clarification on the criteria needed to satisfy the "reasonable probability" public use test.
+On appeal, the issues that industry and project participants await clarity on include: (1) when determining whether or not the "reasonable probability" public use test has been met, is the subjective belief or intention of the pipeline owner to serve the public interest relevant or not; (2) what other factors and evidence are likely to be taken into account when the court considers the "reasonable probability" public use test.
+For example, will the court look favorably on the entry into of transportation agreements with third parties as an indication of the intention of the pipeline owner to serve the public interest; and (3) whether the court may introduce a threshold for verifying the "public use" element of the "reasonable probability" public use test in order to address the present uncertainty as to what may demonstrate "public use."
+34 The final opinion of the Texas Supreme Court on these matters is currently pending.
+CONCLUSION Careful and thorough due diligence of the source of CO2 supply, the existing CO2 pipeline network, and the location of a proposed CO2EOR operation will be critical to ensuring the economic and practical success of a CO2EOR project.
+Strategic local community outreach can also assist pipeline owners to get out in front of the permitting process by meeting with local stakeholders in each of the communities through which a planned pipeline will pass to head off opposition and generate good will and support for a project.
+Id. at 197-198.

-33 Texas Rice Land Partners, Ltd. v.
+Texas Rice Land Partners, Ltd. v.
 Denbury Green Pipeline-Texas, LLC, 457 S.W.3d 115, 117 (Tex.
-App. -Beaumont 2009), review granted (Apr.
-1, 2016).

-evidence are likely to be taken into account when the court considers the "reasonable probability" public use test.
-For example, will the court look favorably on the entry into of transportation agreements with third parties as an indication of the intention of the pipeline owner to serve the public interest, and (3) whether the court may introduce a threshold for verifying the "public use" element of the "reasonable probability" public use test in order to address the present uncertainty as to what may demonstrate "public use".

-The final opinion of the Texas Supreme Court on these matters is currently pending.
-In a subsequent article in this series, we will examine the outcome of this decision and likely implications for CO2 pipeline owners looking to designate themselves as common carriers in the State of Texas in the future.

-Conclusion

-Careful and thorough due diligence of the source of CO2 supply, the existing CO2 pipeline network, and the location of a proposed CO2EOR operation will be critical to ensuring the economic and practical success of a CO2EOR project.

-Strategic local community outreach can also assist pipeline owners to get out in front of the permitting process by meeting with local stakeholders in each of the communities through which a planned pipeline will pass to head off opposition and generate good will and support for a project.

-Regardless of the outcome of the Texas Rice-Denbury case, pipeline owners and project sponsors of a CO2EOR project dependent on the siting and construction of a CO2 pipeline corridor need to be alert to the potential difficulties in securing rights-of-way to both public and private land in the U.S., and need to anticipate potential legal challenges like those outlined above and familiarize themselves with applicable federal, state and/or local statutes and case law applicable to the exercise of eminent domain.
+App.-Beaumont 2009), review granted (Apr.
+1, 2016). &lt;sup>34 Brief on the Merits for Petitioner at 10-13, Denbury Green Pipeline-Texas, LLC v.
+Texas Rice Land Partners, Ltd., No. 15-0025 (filed Nov.
+9, 2015); Brief on the Merits for Respondent at 22, 25, 27, Denbury Green Pipeline-Texas, LLC v.
+Texas Rice Land Partners, Ltd., No. 15-0025 (filed Dec.
+23, 2015).
+PRATT'S ENERGY LAW REPORT Regardless of the outcome of the Texas Rice-Denbury case, pipeline owners and project sponsors of a CO2EOR project dependent on the siting and construction of a CO2 pipeline corridor need to be alert to the potential difficulties in securing rights-of-way to both public and private land in the U.S., and need to anticipate potential legal challenges like those outlined above and familiarize themselves with applicable federal, state and/or local statutes and case law applicable to the exercise of eminent domain.
 Project participants will also want to decide whether a declaration as a common carrier is the desired approach given that, as a practical matter, it requires a pipeline owner to provide third parties open access to its pipeline.